An unstructured finite-volume level set / front tracking method for two-phase flows with large density-ratios: Introduction

 \citet{sussman2007sharp} employ the CLSVOF method \cite{sussman2000} for obtaining a robust and stable solution for the density ratio of $1000$ by extrapolating the liquid velocities into the gas domain.
-The interface is advected using the extrapolated liquid velocity field only.\todo{TODO: More details. @Tobi?}
+The interface is advected using the extrapolated liquid velocity field only.

 \citet{raessi2012} propose a 2D staggered discretization of conservative single-field form of two-phase Navier-Stokes equations for handling high density ratios.
 Like \citet{bussmann2002} did, \citet{raessi2012} first solve the momentum advection equation, using second-order (or higher) explicit integration schemes, and upwinding for the velocity near the interface.
 The density used in the momentum convective term is computed as a weighted combination of signed distances from the old and the new time step.
 For the partially submerged line segments bounding 2D rectangular cells, intersection between the mesh and the zero level set (iso-surface) is performed using the marching cubes algorithm. \citet{raessi2012} point out that there is still an inconsistency between the face-centered density and the momentum transport, as the Level Set equation remains decoupled / inconsistent with the momentum transport.
 The verification of numerical stability was done using the translating droplet case from \citet{bussmann2002}, and results demonstrate qualitative improvement for the density ratio $\rhoratio = 10^6$.
 Other density ratios have not been verified.
-A viscous oscillating droplet case demonstrates quantitative improvement in terms of the improved amplitude decay rate, compared to non-conservative form of the momentum equation.\todo{Comment in our results and conclusions.}
+A viscous oscillating droplet case demonstrates quantitative improvement in terms of the improved amplitude decay rate, compared to non-conservative form of the momentum equation.

 \citet{lechenadec2013} extend their forward/backward Lagrangian tracking and Eulerian remapping VOF method \citep{lechenadec2013} for handling high density ratios.
 Equivalent to volume fractions in \citep{lechenadec2013}, the density and the momentum are advected in the Lagrangian forward/backward tracking step by observing the control volume as a material volume and moving the mesh forward / backward with the flow velocity.
 While the content of material volumes does not change on the continuum level, this condition cannot be discretely ensured and is a source of conservation errors.
 In the Eulerian re-mapping step, physical properties are transferred from the Lagrangian to the Eulerian mesh, and the geometrical intersections between the PLIC interface on the forward/backward image of the mesh, and the background mesh, are another source of volume conservation errors.
 Ensuring numerical consistency further requires the transfer of velocities located at the center of mass.
 Since the velocities associated with the cell centroids are used, an inconsistency is introduced.
 Qualitative results show significant improvements for the stationary droplet with $\rhoratio = 10^9$, and quantitative improvement is shown for the standing wave by \citet{prosperetti1981motion} with $\rhoratio = 850$.